-- In 2013, the Intergovernmental Panel on Climate Change projected that global sea levels would rise between 0.53 metres and 0.98 metres by 2100. - If this is correct it would have a dramatic impact on Chichester Harbour, most likely affecting the sailing clubs, coastal footpaths, harbourside buildings and dwellings, lowland farming and network infrastructure (roads, power supplies, telephone lines, etc.). - The length of natural coastline in the Harbour is decreasing as a greater number of hard shoreline defences are installed.
-This causes coastal squeeze - the loss of saltmarsh habitat - and affects the natural setting of the AONB. - Coastal footpath erosion in particular may result in the permanent loss of access routes around the Harbour. - Habitats and wildlife will also be affected by climate change.
+- Relative to 1995-2014, the likely global mean sea level rise under the Shared Socio-economic Pathways (SSP) 1-1.9 Greenhouse Gas (GHG) emissions scenario is 0.15-0.23 m by 2050 and 0.28-0.55 m by 2100; while for the SSP5-8.5 GHG emissions scenario it is 0.20-0.29 m by 2050 and 0.63-1.01 m by 2100 (medium confidence). - If this is correct it would have a dramatic impact on Chichester Harbour, most likely affecting the sailing clubs, coastal footpaths, harbourside buildings and dwellings, lowland farming and network infrastructure (roads, power supplies, telephone lines, etc.). - The length of natural coastline in the Harbour is decreasing as a greater number of hard shoreline defences are installed.
+Two-thirds of the Harbour has hard sea defences which cause coastal squeeze - the loss of saltmarsh habitat - and affects the natural setting of the National Landscape, giving a more urbanised feel to the landscape. - Landowners and land managers may decide to circumvent the planning and consenting process by installing hard sea defences (sea walls) without permission. - Coastal footpath access routes around the Harbour will need to rollback inland as a response to sea level rise and flooding.
+The solution is not to build more and stronger hard defences. - Habitats and wildlife will also be affected by climate change.
 Species will change and the advent of new diseases may impact on populations. - Hotter, drier summers may result in increased levels of tourism, which will need to be managed. - Warmer, wetter winters may result in increased instances of flash flooding and storm events.

-- Working closely with Local Planning Authorities to protect the AONB, using the National Planning Policy Framework, Local Plans, the Chichester Harbour Management Plan, Neighbourhood Plans, Village Design Statements, and Supplementary Planning Documents. - Working with universities and the Environment Agency to understand better the impacts of climate change. - Encouraging measures to mitigate the rate at which climate change will take place, such as small-scale renewable energy and the use of electric vehicles. - Working closely with the Highways Authorities, landowners and Natural England to protect the footpath network, including the England Coast Path. - Planning ahead to rollback footpaths where they may be entirely lost to coastal erosion. - Deploying Volunteer Rangers (Harbour Watch) to regularly assess the condition of footpaths and shoreline defences. - Advising anyone considering installing or replacing shoreline defences to take account of the Chichester Harbour 'Sustainable Shorelines: General Guidance' document. - Ongoing species research to monitor change of habitats and wildlife. - Working with tourism providers to manage increases in the number of visitors. - Adapting and/or improving existing buildings and other infrastructure to prepare for flash flooding and storm events.
+- Restore and create coastal habitats that provide nature based solutions such as natural flood protection, particularly those that provide high value to ecosystem services and natural capital. - Working closely with Local Planning Authorities to protect the National Landscape, using the National Planning Policy Framework, Local Plans, the Chichester Harbour Management Plan, Neighbourhood Plans, Village Design Statements, and Supplementary Planning Documents.
+Working closely with service providers to manage the risk and resilience to infrastructure and utilities. - Working with universities and the Environment Agency to understand better the impacts of climate change. - Encouraging measures to mitigate the rate at which climate change will take place, such as small-scale renewable energy and the use of electric vehicles. - Working closely with the Highways Authorities, landowners and Natural England to manage the footpath network, including the King Charles III England Coast Path. - Taking strict enforcement action against developers that install unauthorised hard sea defences. - Planning ahead to rollback footpaths where they may be entirely lost to coastal erosion. - Deploying Harbour Watchers to regularly assess the condition of footpaths and shoreline defences. - Ongoing species research to monitor change of habitats and wildlife. - Working with tourism providers to manage increases in the number of visitors. - Adapting and/or improving existing buildings and other infrastructure to prepare for flash flooding and storm events.

-Pressures from Development Potentially affects all the special qualities.
+Pressures from Development

+Potentially affects all the special qualities.